michaelmissouri/fullstack-nanodegree-vm/vagrant/forum/README.md

 Your process:

 The class has four parameters: title, storyline, description/synopsis, and trailer.
-Youâll need to:
+You will need to:

 Build four instance variables that contain the information for each of your favorite movies.
 You will need to define a separate instance for every movie.
 See examples below.